Making Sense of Tender Documents: A Guide for Subcontractors

 Compliance certificates: Check what certificates are required at handover.
 AS 3740 waterproofing certification, electrical certificates of compliance, and height safety documentation are commonly required but easily missed in the conditions.

-Foxspec's tender extraction reads the full PDF set and produces a structured bill of quantities with:
+Foxspec reads the full document set and gives you a structured starting point with:

 Note: Tender extraction is available as a usage-based add-on (credits).
 1 credit = 1 tender PDF set up to 250 pages.